peta10/panoramic-solutions/ADMIN_SETUP.md

-# Admin System Setup
+# Standalone Admin Application

 ## Overview
-The admin system has been successfully set up for the Panoramic Solutions website.
-It is completely isolated from the main website - users must go directly to `/admin` to sign in and access tool management features.
+A completely separate admin application has been created for Panoramic Solutions.
+This is NOT part of the main website - it's a standalone application that runs on the `/admin` route with its own layout, styling, and authentication system.

 ## Routes Created